Windstorm Preparedness during COVID

-The 2020 Atlantic hurricane season starts on June 1st, and the forecast is a higher than average probability of a major hurricane impacting the Caribbean region, Gulf of Mexico, and the US eastern coastline.
-On the other side of the globe, the 2020 Pacific typhoon season begins in May and is anticipated to be an active one.
+The 2021 Atlantic hurricane season starts June 1st and the forecast is a higher than average probability of a major hurricane impacting the Caribbean, the Gulf of Mexico, and the US eastern coastline.

-To help prepare for the 2020 hurricane and typhoon season, this guide offers useful advice and reminders to deal with today's challenges and help weather the storm – whether your property is currently idled, or otherwise just resuming operations.
+To help prepare for the Atlantic Hurricane and the Pacific Typhoon seasons, consider this guide's useful advice and reminders to deal with today's challenges and help weather the storm – whether your property is operational, idled, or just resuming operations.

 Pre-windstorm planning: here's what you can do now